-Curry leads Warriors to first win, 134-123 over Pelicans
+Curry, Green key Warriors’ first win, 134-123 over Pelicans

-NEW ORLEANS (AP) — Stephen Curry had 26 points and 11 assists, and the Golden State Warriors won for the first time this season, beating the winless New Orleans Pelicans 134-123 on Monday night.
+Green had 16 points, 17 rebounds and 10 assists, leading the Warriors to a 134-123 victory over winless New Orleans on Monday night.

-Draymond Green had 16 points, 17 rebounds and 10 assists for the injury-riddled Warriors, who dropped their first two games by 19 or more points before dominating a Pelicans squad that was missing three injured starters, including top overall draft choice Zion Williamson.
+Stephen Curry had 26 points, 11 assists and three steals for Golden State, which dropped its first two games by 19 or more points before dominating a Pelicans squad that was missing three injured starters, including top overall draft choice Zion Williamson.

+“We got to continue to compete at a high level.
+The first two nights we didn’t do that.
+Tonight we did,” Green said, stressing the Warriors have seven players with three or fewer years of experience in the NBA.
+“As leaders of this team, we continue to try to bring it every night and give them something to follow and, you know, we’ll win some games.”

-D’Angelo Russell added 24 points and Damion Lee finished with 23 for Golden State, which led wire-to-wire.
+D’Angelo Russell added 24 points, and Damion Lee set career highs with 23 points and 11 rebounds.

 Green’s layup with 5:07 left put the Warriors ahead 128-99 before the Pelicans made an inconsequential run to make the final score look more competitive than the bulk of the game was.